GOP-led Wisconsin Senate votes to fire nonpartisan official targeted by 2020 election skeptics

 “Wisconsinites have expressed concerns with the administration of elections both here in Wisconsin and nationally," said Majority Leader Devin LeMahieu.
 “We need to rebuild faith in Wisconsin's elections.”

+But numerous reviews have found that the 2020 election in Wisconsin was fair and the results were accurate.
+Biden defeated Trump in 2020 by nearly 21,000 votes in Wisconsin, an outcome that has withstood two partial recounts, a nonpartisan audit, a conservative law firm's review, and multiple state and federal lawsuits.

-Election observers have voiced concerns that replacing Wolfe with a less experienced administrator or continuing to dispute her position could create greater instability in a high-stakes presidential race where election workers expect to face unrelenting pressure, harassment and threats.
+Election observers have voiced concerns that replacing Wolfe with a less experienced administrator or continuing to dispute her position ahead of the 2024 contest could create greater instability in a high-stakes presidential race where election workers expect to face unrelenting pressure, harassment and threats.

 “Wisconsin Republicans’ attempt to illegally fire Wisconsin’s elections administrator without cause today shows they are continuing to escalate efforts to sow distrust and disinformation about our elections, denigrate our clerks, poll workers, and election administrators, and undermine basic tenets of our democracy, including the peaceful transfer of power," Democratic Gov. Tony Evers said in a statement.

-Evers called for the state Department of Justice to represent Wolfe and help keep her in office.
+At Evers' request, Kaul sued GOP legislative leaders and asked a judge to rule that the Senate’s vote has no legal effect and that Wolfe will remain in charge of the elections commission.
 Meanwhile, Republicans introduced a resolution calling on the elections commission to appoint an interim administrator to replace her.

+“The state Senate has blatantly ignored Wisconsin law in order to put its stamp of approval on baseless attacks against elections,” Kaul said. “(Wolfe) remains the administrator.
+The court, I’m very confident, will confirm that.”

+He assured that Wolfe would remain in charge of the elections commission, despite the Senate's vote.

 The bipartisan elections commission deadlocked in June on a vote to nominate Wolfe for a second four-year term.
 Three Republicans voted to nominate her and three Democrats abstained in the hopes of preventing a nomination from proceeding to the Senate for confirmation.